Vienna Green Hub

 European Patent Office in Vienna

-The revitalised headquarters of the European Patent Office (EPA) in Vienna is one of the most sustainable buildings of its kind.
+The revitalised headquarters of the European Patent Office in Vienna is one of the most sustainable buildings of its kind.
 With a BREEAM certification of "Outstanding," it has achieved the highest rating currently awarded in the DACH region.

 - Client